dvci/cc-pki/docs/business-rules/cql_primer.md

 npm install cql-execution cql-exec-fhir
 ```

-Once the project is set up the ELM from the CQL business rules can be evaluated against the vaccination record that was converted to the DDCC format.
+Once the project is set up the ELM from the CQL business rules can be evaluated against the vaccination credential that was converted to the DDCC resource instance.
 The following example JavaScript code can serve as a starting point:

 ```js
 // This example loads an ELM file and vaccination records and evaluates